Facilitates international business

 Star Jasmine identifies and advises on commercial opportunities and market entry strategies for innovative technologies and companies and has a focus on smart cities, agritech and medical technology sectors.

 Sarah provides corporate advice to a number of fast-growing innovative companies.
-She is the Strategy and Commercialisation Advisor at Lakeba and a startup mentor at Stone and Chalk, muru-D and with UNSW Entrepreneurs.
+She is the Strategy and Commercialisation Advisor at Lakeba and has experience as a startup mentor at Stone and Chalk, muru-D and with UNSW Entrepreneurs.
 Since 2014, Sarah has participated in the UNSW China Startup Pitching event as both a judge and a mentor.
 In 2013-14, she identified and advised innovative Israeli companies across the IT, medtech and cleantech sectors about entering the Australian market.

 Sarah is also a member of the Australia China Business Council’s Agribusiness subcommittee and advised on innovation in agribusiness for both the 2014 Food Summit and 2016 Food and Agribusiness Summit.
 In 2016, she participated in the Agritech and Innovation session and moderated the Agritech breakout session which showcased Australian agritech.
 In 2012, Sarah was part of the team which won a competitive tender to deliver the Australia-China Science and Research Knowledge Exchange Symposium on behalf of the federal Department of Industry, Innovation, Science, Research and Tertiary Education.